You come home to an open front door, a ransacked house, and missing valuables. How did a burglar know you’d be gone? How did they get in?

-Next time, trim back bushes and trees near windows and doors.
+Trim back bushes and trees near windows and doors.
 Make sure entry points to your home are easily visible from the street — I much prefer to work in private!
 While you’re at it, install motion-sensor lighting.
-I’m scared of bright lights!

-You may want to take a cue from your neighbor and install steel-wrapped exterior doors with deadbolts on all your entries.
+You may want to install steel-wrapped exterior doors with deadbolts on all your entries.
 And be sure your windows are locked when you’re away.

-You’d be surprised how many home owners position a mirror in their entry hall so I can see from a window if the alarm system is armed.
-(Yours wasn’t, but I’m guessing you know that by now!)
-Thanks for taking a lot of pressure off of me.
+You’d be surprised how many homeowners position a mirror in their entry hall so I can see from a window if the alarm system is armed.

 A little free advice: Relocate the mirror so your alarm system isn’t visible if someone else would peer through a window.

 Wow, isn’t it amazing how fast the grass grows these days?
-I swung by now and then and noticed your lawn was uncut, newspapers were piling up on the front steps, and your shades were always closed.
-To me, that’s an open invitation.
+An uncut lawn, newspapers piling up on the front steps, and shades always closed scream, “I’m empty, come inside!”

 You may want to invest in a wall safe, which I rarely attempt to open.
 Or, rent a lock box at your bank.

-Did you know that some large U.S. cities are averaging one so-called “robbery by appointment” per day?
+It’s called “robbery by appointment.”
 If you want to sell high-ticket items to strangers, I suggest you arrange to meet at the parking lot of your local police station.
-I definitely won’t show up, and you’ll still have your valuables (and your purse!)
+I definitely won’t show up, and you’ll still have your valuables.

 For more tips, see our list of low-cost tricks to fool burglars.
 Did you know there’s a gizmo that mimics the glow of a TV?